First Published: 1 February 2024

 Key Performance Indicators (KPIs): The Metrics that Matter

 Food Cost Percentage: This is calculated by dividing the COGS by the total revenue and multiplying by 100.
 It tells us what percentage of the revenue goes into making the food.
 A lower percentage is generally better, meaning more money is left over.
-The COGS can generally range from 28% to 40% of Sales.
+The COGS range from 28% to 40% of Sales.

 Labour Cost Percentage: Calculated by dividing labour costs by total revenue and multiplying by 100, this KPI reveals the portion of income spent on staff salaries.
 Keeping this percentage in check ensures a healthy balance between labour costs and revenue.
 Cost of Labour can be as low as 18% to 23% in Fast Food restaurants and from 28% to as much as 35% in fine dining restaurants.